Congress of the Animals

 Congress of the Animals is a graphic novel by American artist Jim Woodring published on June 8, 2011.
 The book is Woodring's second book-length comic set in his fictional world, the Unifactor, and the first to star his most famous character, Frank.

-In the book, Frank leaves the Unifactor, and is thus susceptible to change for the first time.
+In Congress of the Animals Frank loses his house, takes a factory job, falls in with bad company, flees to an amusement park, survives a catastrophe at sea, and travels across hostile territory towards a massive temple built in his image.

 The book was a finalist for the Los Angeles Times Book Prize for Graphic Novel.

 Background

 While the book can be read and enjoyed on its own, it is enriched by having experienced Frank's history in the Unifactor.
 Knowing of Frank's previous life, in which he suffers no permanent consequences of his actions due to the balancing control of the Unifactor, gives depth to the changes Frank undergoes in Congress of the Animals.

 Congress is the first of Woodring's books set in the Unifactor to star Frank since "Frank's High Horse", which was completed in 2003.
 Since the publication of The Frank Book, also in 2003, Woodring's comics output had been sparse, and the only two stories he had produced starred other characters: 2005's The Lute String starred Frank's pets and guardians, Pupshaw and Pushpaw, while 2010's Weathercraft starred Manhog.